Girls are the hearts of the family.

 ISSUE:

 At Cyarwa high school, 40 of 1500 female students dropped out last year because they felt unsafe or uncomfortable using the restroom at school.
 There is only one set of latrines that are shared by all students and teachers, and boys watch the girls while they used the restroom.
-Not even teachers are spared from this harassment; the 30 (of 37) female staff members sneak to a private area to relieve themselves but the area quickly becomes unhygienic and acquires a bad odor.
+If boys see blood on the floor of the toilet stall, they sometimes accuse the girls of having abortions.
+This is highly embarrassing for those girls, and they begin to stay home from school one week a month during menstruation.
+Not even teachers are spared from this harassment; the 30 of the 37 female staff members sneak to a private area to relieve themselves but the area quickly becomes unhygienic and acquires a bad odor.
 Shared latrines cause menstruation to become a complex and stressful problem for all females at the school, leading many girls to miss school.
+These absences cause them to fall behind and fail their classes, often resulting in dropping out of school altogether.

 SOLUTION: